 They have also found that new drugs that are in early phase clinical trials have excellent activity against low grade glioma models.
 In particular, a drug that blocks a key metabolic pathway can suppress the growth of tumor cells in mice.

 Figure 3: Pictures of immunodeficient mice (called nude mice) into which human BT40 cancer cells have been implanted under the skin.
 The mouse on the left is treated with saline, while the mouse on the right is treated with a drug blocking a key metabolic pathway.
 Tumors on the right are much smaller than those in the mouse on the left.

 Further experiments are under way to determine if this drug will work with other therapies for low grade glioma.

 In September 2017, the IAA-funded team at Johns Hopkins submitted for publication the first of three scientific manuscripts on low grade glioma.
-As of February 2018, they are waiting for feedback from Neuro-oncology journal.
-As soon as they receive approval for publication we will share the data.
 As of now, Dr. Raabe and his colleagues have found that the most aggressive types of pediatric low grade glioma express a protein called mTOR, and that inhibitors of mTOR decrease the growth of some pLGG cells.
 They are studying the metabolism of the pLGG cells to find and validate new combinations of drugs that work with mTOR inhibitors to kill pLGG cells.
 Two scientific manuscripts in the final stages of preparation.
 These IAA-funded scientific studies will provide the justification for new clinical trials going forward for pLGG.